pulumi/docs/content/tutorials/define-and-provision-resources/index.md

 <br>

 In Pulumi, [resources](/docs/concepts/resources) represent the fundamental units that make up your infrastructure, such as virtual machines, networks, storage, and databases.
 A resource is used to define and manage an infrastructure object in your Pulumi configuration.

-In this tutorial, you will create a simple Nginx web server.
+In this tutorial, you will learn how to create a resource by creating a simple Nginx web server.
 You will then refer to documentation in the Pulumi Registry to create a security group resource to make the application publically accessible.

 Let's get started!